Forres railway station: History

-2017
+The line between Forres and Aviemore, including the eastern and western sides of the triangle, was closed to passengers from 18 October 1965.
+This line, as far south as the Dallas Dhu distillery siding (117 mi 64 chain from Perth), remained open for goods trains for a while longer; the west curve at Forres was closed to all traffic from 15 August 1966, and the south signal box taken out of use at the same time, whilst the last section, between Dallas Dhu siding and Forres East Junction, was officially closed from 30 June 1967, although no services had run since 21 May.
+On 28 May 1967, the double-track stretch between the east and west junctions at Forres was reduced to a single line, and the west signal box taken out of use.

 In March 2014, after lengthy discussions in Scottish Parliament to replace the old station at Forres with a brand new reconfigured station equipped with double platforms, Transport Scotland confirmed a £170 million infrastructure improvement project for the Aberdeen–Inverness line, to be completed by 2030.
 Included in this project were plans to re-site the station at Forres with an extended passing loop, along with signalling improvements.
 Further signalling and infrastructure improvements along the line were also announced, including the construction of two additional stations.

 Plans for the new Forres station were revealed at a public meeting in March 2016 and initial construction work and track laying commenced in the summer of 2016.
+This third station is located on the original I&AJR line, some distance to the west of the first station.
 Once the new station was completed, the original Highland Railway station closed on 5 October 2017, after the last train of the night.
 The level crossing and signal box at Forres were also closed and all three structures were subsequently demolished.
 The new station opened on 17 October 2017 and track signalling was then transferred to a signalling centre in Inverness.